 - Cruelty to animals in their housing, feeding, breeding and slaughtering.

-- Loss of biodiversity due to mono culture.
+- Loss of biodiversity due to monoculture.

 - Native animals and plants lose space to exotic species and hybrids.

-Benefits of Organically Grown Food items and Agricultural Produce
+Benefits of Organically Grown Food Items and Agricultural Produce

-- Free of poison: Organic farming does not make use of poisonous chemicals, pesticides and weedicides.
+Organic farming does not make use of poisonous chemicals, pesticides and weedicides.
 Studies reveal that a large section of the population fed on toxic substances used in conventional agriculture have fallen prey to diseases like cancer.
 As organic farming avoids these toxins, it reduces the sickness and diseases due to them.

-- Enhanced Taste: The quality of food is also determined by its taste.
+The quality of food is also determined by its taste.
 Organic food often tastes better than other food.
 The sugar content in organically grown fruits and vegetables provides them with extra taste.
 The quality of fruits and vegetables can be measured using Brix analysis.

-Organic farming is preferred as it battles pests and weeds in a non-toxic manner, involves less input costs for cultivation and preserves the ecological balance while promoting biological diversity and protection of the environment.
+Organic farming is preferred as it battles pests and weeds in a non-toxic manner, involves fewer input costs for cultivation and preserves the ecological balance while promoting biological diversity and protection of the environment.